-Our community forest monitoring initiative unlocks the potential of forest guardians by connecting them with law enforcement agencies to monitor and protect forests.
-At the heart of this is ForestLink, a breakthrough system that enables communities to transmit highly accurate and low cost geographical alerts of illegal forest activities in real-time, even in remote areas with no connectivity.
+Our community forest monitoring initiative unlocks the potential of forest guardians to protect their forests, connecting them with law enforcement agencies to improve detection and enforcement of illegal logging.
+At the heart of this is ForestLink, a breakthrough system that enables communities to transmit highly accurate and low-cost alerts of illegal forest activities from real-time, even in remote areas with no connectivity.

-Illegal logging and mining cause a breakdown in forest habitats, undermine forest and indigenous peoples' livelihoods and destroy ecosystems.
+Illegal logging and mining cause a breakdown in forest habitats and community livelihoods.
 Conventional approaches to monitoring and tackling illegal deforestation don’t always get to the root of the problem.
-National and local authorities often lack the means to supervise and control extractive industries' operations, and local communities lack the means and resources to alert authorities to illegalities.
-Many independent observation programmes depend on costly and inefficient field missions by international and national NGOs.
-New advances in satellite forest monitoring have transformed our ability to detect forest loss but may not show us what is causing it and can be detached from local realities and law enforcement systems.
+Forest authorities lack the means to supervise and control resource extraction while many independent forest monitoring programmes depend on costly and inefficient field missions by international or national NGOs.
+Advances in satellite observation have transformed our ability to detect forest loss but may not show us what is causing it.

-By engaging communities in the fight to tackle illegal logging, this project seeks to strengthen their involvement in forest management using our innovative ForestLink technology.
-In this way, real time data from communities with local knowledge has made Independent Forest Monitoring a more ‘bottom up’ process, and forest authorities in project countries have praised the contribution of community monitoring to forest governance.
+By engaging communities in the fight to tackle illegal logging, this programme seeks to strengthen their involvement in forest management using our innovative ForestLink technology.
+In this way, real time data from communities with local knowledge has made forest monitoring a more ‘bottom up’ and transparent process, and forest authorities in project countries have praised its contribution to improving forest governance.

 What we're doing

-- The versatility of the systems means it can used to monitor human rights, women's land rights ans poaching.
+- The versatility of the system means it is also being used to monitor human rights violations, women's rights and wildlife crime and poaching.

 "With the ForestLink system, I know that using just a mobile phone I can record an illegality anywhere in the forest.
 With this project I think the community will really see a change...
 We're not just doing it for ourselves, we're doing it for our children too."